Stewards are entrusted with wide-ranging powers in order

 They are also responsible for drug testing both human and animal racing participants.
 The provision of drug testing procedures are seen as paramount in maintaining a fair and equitable racing industry.

 The Office of Racing Integrity is responsible for the provision of Stipendiary Stewards for the three codes of racing.
 Stipendiary Stewards in Tasmania are rostered across the three codes of racing.
-There are a total of eight full-time stewards, two Steward Investigators and two Cadet Stewards:
+There are a total of nine full-time stewards, two Steward Investigators and two Cadet Stewards:

 - Chairman of Stewards - Thoroughbred